 AAT blocks the destructive action of trypsin and elastin as well as several other proteases.
 Replacement therapy for AAT deficiency with human plasma derived Alpha-1PI has been shown to increase serum and lung levels of AAT with significantly lower CT-measured mean annual rate of lung density loss at total lung capacity.

-Alpha1-proteinase inhibitor therapy is considered medically necessary for the treatment of emphysema if the medical appropriateness criteria are met.
+· Alpha-1 proteinase inhibitor therapy is considered medically necessary for the treatment of emphysema due to congenital alpha-1 antitrypsin (AAT) deficiency if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

 Lung disease without congenital alpha-1-antitrypsin (A1A) deficiency

-Individual has an FEV1 in the range of 30-65% of predicted
+· Patient has an FEV1 in the range of 30-65% of predicted; AND

-Individual has alpha-1-antitrypsin (AAT) deficiency with PiZZ, PiZ (null), or Pi (null, null) phenotypes
+· Patient has alpha-1-antitrypsin (AAT) deficiency with PiZZ, PiZ (null), or Pi (null, null) phenotypes; AND

-Individual has AAT deficiency and clinical evidence of panacinar/panlobular emphysema
+· Patient has AAT- deficiency and clinical evidence of panacinar/panlobular emphysema; AND

-· Disease response with treatment as defined by elevation of AAT levels above baseline, substantial reduction in the rate of deterioration of lung function as measured by predicted FEV1, or improvement in CT scan lung density
+· Disease response with treatment as defined by elevation of AAT levels above baseline, substantial reduction in rate of deterioration of lung function as measured by percent predicted FEV1, or improvement in CT scan lung density; AND

 · Absence of unacceptable toxicity from the drug.
-Examples of unacceptable toxicity include hypersensitivity reactions, etc.
+Examples of unacceptable toxicity include severe hypersensitivity reactions, etc.